Cache

 Caution

-• For CPUs with automatic data prefetching and monitoring capabilities, such as Cortex-A32/DSP, e.g., Cortex-A32 reads the contents of adjacent addresses of the Rx buffer, Cortex-A32 starts line fills in the background to bring the old values of the Rx buffer back into the cache.
+• For CPUs with automatic data prefetch features, such as Cortex-A32/DSP, e.g., Cortex-A32 reads the contents of adjacent addresses of the Rx buffer, Cortex-A32 starts line fills in the background, to bring the old values of the Rx buffer back into the cache.

 • Prevents the CPU from reading old values into the cache during DMA processing.